npuchkin/SAME/README.md

 # SAME
 Structure-adaptive manifold estimator.
-A manifold denoising procedure
+A manifold denoising procedure.
+The description is available at https://arxiv.org/abs/1906.05014